quir1869/quir1869/README.md

 ### Outside of this

 When I’m not working, I’m usually doing something outside.
 Running, biking, swimming, skiing – pretty much anything that gets me moving.

-I Completed an Ironman in Sweden (Summer 2025)!